Your E-mail Address

 Chinese Shrines

-Besides the Hindus, the Chinese also had profound influence on a number of Bangkok Shrines.
+Besides the Hindus, the Chinese also had profound influence on a number of shrines in Bangkok.
 One of the most famous is the Kuan Yin Shrine built by the Chinese community on the Chao Phraya River in the reign of King Rama III (1824 – 1851).

 Kuan Yin Shrine